Can Non-US Citizens Work for US Companies and Live Abroad?

 For example, suppose the company asks you to attend a networking event with local people, or you decide to outsource your work to a local freelancer.
 In that case, you have interacted with the local market and have participated in economic activities within that country.

 If the local authorities catch you, they may revoke your visa and charge you with immigration fraud.
-This could waiver any future visa applications or result in deportation.
+This charge could waive any future visa applications or result in deportation.

 Top tip: Request a Digital Nomad Policy from your hiring company that outlines which work activities are acceptable across borders and which aren’t.